Welcome to PaulHitt.com! Bringing old technologies back to life!

 • Linux Web Server (Nginx)

-I installed IIS, though it is not completely configured yet as I am waiting on the Geocities archive and future posts.
-I plan to use Nginx and write a small Python/Django script to mimic the 90s Hotmail server sign-in and sign-up.
-This script will utilize Active Directory and have the same CSS as the 90s version of Hotmail.
+• IIS is installed, but not completely configured.
+I am waiting on the Geocities archive and future posts.
+I have an Nginx and I am going to write a small Python/Django script that will mimic a hotmail server sign in and sign up.
+This python script will utilize the active directory and have the same CSS as the 90s version of hotmail.

-The Windows 98 setup is currently in poor shape, while the Windows 3.11 setup is basic but functional.
-For the Linux web server, I set it up as an Nginx server that will act as a proxy for the Geocities archive and other hosts scraped from the Internet Archive.
+• The Linux Web server is an nginx server that will act as a proxy for the Geocities archive and other hosts I scrape from the Internet Archive.